OnChain-Transaction-Agents/DCABot/README.md

-## DBA Bot Mono Repo
+## DCA Agent Mono Repo

 # /apps
 - /dca-fe
     The DCA Front End consists of a mint page and settings page
 - /dca-iframe
-    The DCA Iframe serves the dynamic artwork for the DCA Bot NFT
+    The DCA Iframe serves the dynamic artwork for the DCA Agent NFT

 # /contracts
 - /dca-account